 Commercial engine work will increase 45 percent through 2016 from 2012, said Anton Binder, MTU’s senior vice president commercial business.
 Sales are expected to grow 60 percent, he said.

 MTU faces increasing demand as commercial aircraft makers Airbus SAS and Boeing Co.
-(BA) boost airliner output.
-The Munich- based engine maker is also readying for the production rampup of geared turbofan engines being developed by partner United Technologies (UTX)’s Pratt & Whitney unit for Bombardier Inc. (BBD/B)’s CSeries, the Mitsubishi Regional Jet and Airbus’s A320neo.
+(BA:US) boost airliner output.
+The Munich- based engine maker is also readying for the production rampup of geared turbofan engines being developed by partner United Technologies (UTX:US)’s Pratt & Whitney unit for Bombardier Inc. (BBD/B)’s CSeries, the Mitsubishi Regional Jet and Airbus’s A320neo.

 “This means a huge challenge for MTU’s supply chain,” Chief Operating Officer Rainer Martens said.
 To avoid shortfalls, MTU is adding supplies for critical parts, he said.